awcodify/sysctlid/_posts/2023-08-04-container-orchestration-showdown-kubernetes-vs-docker-swarm.md

 ## Introduction to Container Orchestration

-<span class="dropcap">C</span>ontainer orchestration plays a crucial role in modern application deployment and scaling.
+Container orchestration plays a crucial role in modern application deployment and scaling.
 Two prominent solutions in this space are Kubernetes and Docker Swarm.
 In this article, we'll compare these two container orchestration platforms to help you make an informed decision based on your specific needs.

 ## Kubernetes